-the number of two-wheeled vehicles is also rising.
-Sales reached a peak in the mid-1980s and of heavy motorcycles rose while mopeds destrong growth in the sale of mopeds in the last two years.
-But it is no longer the traditional moped that is popular, but mainly scooters and
+Not only is the number of cars on the increase; the number of two-wheeled vehicles is also rising.
+Sales reached a peak in the mid-1980s and then levelled out.
+At the same time the number of heavy motorcycles rose while mopeds declined in popularity.
+However, there has been a strong growth in the sale of mopeds in the last two years.
+But it is no longer the traditional moped that is popular, but mainly scooters and off-road mopeds.